Grace Mugabe: Who is Zimbabwe's former first lady?

-Zimbabwe's first lady Grace Mugabe, a polarising figure, has gradually positioned herself as a potential successor to her 93-year-old husband Robert as president when he dies or steps down.
+Zimbabwe's former first lady Grace Mugabe, a polarising figure, had for years been positioning herself as a potential successor to her 93-year-old husband Robert as president.

-Once a quiet figure known for her shopping and her charity work, she now has a high-profile role in the ruling Zanu-PF party as the head of its women's league.
-She has been instrumental in the ousting of several alternative potential successors to her husband's presidency.
+Once a quiet figure known for her shopping and her charity work, she became more high-profile in the ruling Zanu-PF party as the head of its women's league.
+She was instrumental in the ousting of several alternative potential successors to her husband's presidency.

-At 52, Mrs Mugabe is four decades younger than her 93-year-old husband, the world's oldest ruler, who has governed Zimbabwe since the end of white-minority rule in 1980 till his resignation was announced in November 2017.
+At 52, Mrs Mugabe is four decades younger than her 93-year-old husband, once the world's oldest ruler, who governed Zimbabwe from the end of white-minority rule in 1980 till his resignation was announced in November 2017.

 Mrs Mugabe has always been a staunch supporter of her husband - earlier this year she memorably said that he could even win votes as a corpse.

 She has not denied wanting to take the helm of the country, and at a 2014 rally she said: "They say I want to be president.
 Why not?
 Am I not a Zimbabwean?"

 - Began affair with Robert Mugabe, 41 years her senior, while working as a typist in state house

 - Mr Mugabe was still married to his first wife, Sally, who was terminally ill at the time